Get Your API Keys

 Toggle, don't remove.
 Use the checkboxes on the work screen to toggle individual AIs on or off between rounds while preserving their API keys.
 This is the most efficient way to manage persistent reviewers.

 Your Builder is the most important choice.
 The Builder processes the entire document along with all reviewer suggestions each round, using significantly more tokens than any reviewer.
 Choose an AI you trust with large amounts of text, one with sufficient rate limits and token budget for your project scope.
+For a deeper look at how tokens are counted, see What Are Tokens?.
+For a per-token cost comparison across every provider on this page, see AI API Pricing.

 Watch for convergence signals.
 When multiple AIs start returning NO CHANGES in the same round, the hive signals that the document has converged and may be ready for finalization or manual review.